 Step 1.
 Get a Confirmation of Acceptance for Studies (CAS) from a UK Institution

-International students must first secure an unconditional offer from a licensed student sponsor under the Student and Child Student routes.
-The school you got accepted to will provide you with a reference number or a Confirmation of Acceptance for Studies (CAS).
+International students must first secure an unconditional offer from a licensed student sponsor under the Student or Child Student routes.
+The school you are accepted to will provide you with a reference number called a Confirmation of Acceptance for Studies (CAS).
 The CAS is needed before you can apply for a UK student visa.

 Step 2.
 Determine the Type of Visa you Need